Questions & answers about the IMPRS-gBGC

 Doctoral researchers with a Master's or Diploma degree receive either a scholarship (A) or a contract (B).

-(A) The stipend is provided for a duration of four years with monthly payments of 1,300 euros (free of tax), payments towards health, accident and personal liability insurance cover, travel allowance and annual research allowance.
+(A) The stipend is provided for a duration of four years with monthly payments of 1,300€ (free of tax), payments towards health, accident and personal liability insurance cover, travel allowance and annual research allowance.
+Additional financial support of about 500€ can be provided.

 (B) Funding contracts are concluded for a duration of three years and can be extended.
-Payment is based on the Collective Wage Agreement for the Civil Service (TVöD) and currently amounts to a minimum of just under €2,700 gross.
+Payment is based on the Collective Wage Agreement for the Civil Service (TVöD) and currently amounts to a minimum of €3,000 gross.
 Payments towards statutory health, accident and personal liability insurance cover will be deducted.

 3. How high are living costs in Jena?